ImperialCollegeLondon/Design-Engineering-Masters-Project/Module_and_assessment/README.md

 There is also formative assessment throughout the year in the form of early and late stage gateways.
 ## Assessment Criteria
 Aligned to the learning outcomes of the module and the programme, and to the assessment brief.
-Your project will be assessed on six criteria, with finer grained descriptors within.
+Your project will be assessed on six criteria, with a finer grained specification within.
 Each criterion will be graded to whether it meets the passing descriptors and then to what level the excellent descriptors are met.

 <table style="text-align: left;">
 	<thead>
 		<tr>
-			<th scope="col">Learning Outcome</th>
+			<th scope="col">Outcome</th>
 			<th scope="col">Passing (C Grade)</th>
 			<th scope="col">Excellent (A Grade)</th>
 		</tr>